We are proud to be members of the following organizations.

 Cercle des Européens is a reflection and debate group on European issues, chaired by Noëlle Lenoir, former Minister of France for European Affairs.
 The Cercle brings together business executives joined by personalities from the political, social, and academic worlds.
 The Cercle is also a place of exchange and dialogue.
 It organizes thematic meetings, in partnership with the weekly L'Express, around key figures from the European and world scene who share their own experiences and freely discuss their background and their ideas, as well as their activities in Europe.

-French-American Foundation - Paris
+French-American Foundation - France

 The French-American Foundation is the principal non-governmental organization linking France and the United States at leadership levels.
 The Foundatiowas created in 1975 on the initiative of numerous politicians, university administrators, and economic authorities, convinced by the need to create, in Paris and New York, a place for debate and regular exchanges to deepen relations between France and the USA.
 It was on May 18th 1976, during a state dinner in Washington, which brought together Presidents Gerald Ford and Valéry Giscard d’Estaing for celebrations of the bicentennial of the Declaration of independence, that it was officially inaugurated.